Girl with a Pearl Earring (film): Plot

 At the final painting session, Vermeer pierces Griet's left earlobe so she can wear one of the earrings for the portrait.
 Tensions heighten when she reacts in pain and Vermeer caresses her face.
 She runs to Pieter for consolation and distraction from her thoughts of Vermeer.
 The two make love in a barn.
 Pieter proposes marriage, but Griet unexpectedly leaves.
 She returns the earrings to Catharina's mother.

 Catharina flies into a rage upon discovering Griet wore her earrings and storms into the studio, accusing her mother of complicity.
 She demands Vermeer show her the commissioned portrait.
-Offended by the intimate nature of the painting, Catharina dismisses it as "obscene" and tearfully asks why Vermeer wouldn't paint her.
-When Vermeer responds that she doesn't understand, she tries but fails to destroy the painting.
-She banishes Griet from the house.
-Vermeer does not object.
+Offended by the intimate nature of the painting, Catharina dismisses it as "obscene" and tearfully asks why Vermeer refuses to paint her.
+When Vermeer responds that she doesn't understand, she tries to destroy the painting in rage, though she is stopped by Vermeer.
+She banishes Griet from the house, and Vermeer does not object.
 Griet returns to her parents' home, stopping to stand once again at the compass on the bridge.
-Van Ruijven sits looking smugly at the finished painting.
 Later, Griet receives a visit at her parents' home from Vermeer's cook, Tanneke, who brings a gift: the blue headscarf Griet wore in the painting, wrapped around Catharina's pearl earrings.

 In the final shot, the camera zooms out from the earring to reveal the full real-life painting, Girl with a Pearl Earring.